-No sense bringing home expensive cheese that you won’t eat because of the smell.
+There is no sense in bringing home expensive cheese that you won’t eat because of the smell.

-If it smells like the Lake or Ocean you’re in good hands.
+You’re in good hands if it smells like the Lake or Ocean.

-If not leave it alone.
-If you can’t smell the fish you are buying I wouldn’t buy it either.
+If not, leave it alone.
+If you can’t smell the fish, you are buying.
+I wouldn’t purchase it either.